mohammad-fouladgar/laravel-mobile-verification/README.md

 ## Configuration

-First, you should publish the `config/mobile_verifier.php` config file with:
+To get started, you should publish the `config/mobile_verifier.php` config file with:

 ```
 php artisan vendor:publish --provider="Fouladgar\MobileVerifier\ServiceProvider" --tag="config"